Online POMDP Planning with Anytime Deterministic Optimality Guarantees: Anytime Deterministic Guarantees for Simplified POMDPs

 In the event that no subsequent observations are chosen for a given history, the value of $\bar{Q}^{\pi}(b_t, a_t)$ simplifies to the immediate reward plus an upper bound for any subsequent policy, given by $\mathcal{R}_{\max}\cdot (T-t-1)$.
 Then, we make the following claim,

 \begin{lemma} The optimal value function can be bounded by,

 where the policy $\pi^{\dagger}$ is determined according to Bellman optimality over the UDB, i.e.

-\end{lemma} \begin{proof} The proof is provided in \ref{proof: lemma1}. \end{proof}
+\end{lemma} \begin{proof} The proof is provided in \Cref{app:proof-lemm1}. \end{proof}

 Notably, using UDB to find the optimal policy does not require a recovery of all the observations in the theoretical belief tree, but only a subset which depends on the definition and complexity of the POMDP.
 Each action-value is bounded by a lower and upper bound, which can be represented as an interval enclosing the theoretical value.
 When the bound intervals of two candidate actions do not overlap, one can clearly discern which action is suboptimal, rendering its subtree redundant for further exploration.
 This distinction sets UDB apart from current state-of-the-art online POMDP algorithms.
-In those methods, any finite-time stopping condition fails to ensure optimality since the bounds used are either heuristic or probabilistic in nature.
+In those methods, any finite-time stopping condition fails to ensure optimality since the bounds used are either heuristic or probabilistic in nature. \VI{Note, however, that previous \emph{offline} algorithms did utilize similar pruning, such as SARSOP.}

 In addition to certifying the obtained policy with Bellman optimality criteria, one can utilize UDB as an exploration criteria,